Encrypt Drives Using LUKS on Oracle Linux

 ssh oracle@<ip_address_of_instance>

-2. Verify the block volumes exist.
+2. Verify the block volumes are available on the system.

 Install Encryption Packages